uhAlexz/Limed/README.md

 </p>

 ## 📚 Features
-* !version = Gives the version of the webhook spamemr
+* !version = Gives the version of the webhook spammer
 * !spam = The actual webhook spammer
 * q = Quit the spammer.